Can MicroGenDX help if you experience ongoing urinary tract symptoms?

 2. Order your MicroGenDX testing kit

-Both US and international patients can order a testing kit directly here.
-This option gives you the opportunity to request the results be sent directly to you, as well as your doctor.
+Both US and international patients based outside the UK can order a testing kit directly from MicroGenDX.
+UK-based patients can order directly via Regenerus Laboratories.
+This option gives you the opportunity to request the results be sent directly to you, as well as your clinician.
 Some patients prefer this option, particularly if they have multiple practitioners or wish to be notified of results immediately.
-You can also ask your doctor to order a testing kit on your behalf, here.
+You can also ask your clinician to order a testing kit on your behalf.

 3. Receive your kit

 If you ordered a kit directly, you’ll receive it by post.
-If your doctor ordered on your behalf, you can collect it from them.
-Remember, for continental USA patients, you’ll need to get your doctor to sign the included requisition form either way.
+If your clinician ordered on your behalf, you can collect it from them.
+Remember, for continental USA patients, you’ll need to get a clinician to sign the included requisition form.
 International patients don’t need to worry about this.

 4. Collect your urine sample